 The period of the Standing Offer may only be extended, or its usage increased, by the Contracting Authority issuing a revision to the Standing Offer in writing.

 SP 3 PERIOD OF THE STANDING OFFER

-The period for placing call-ups against the Standing Offer shall be commencing from the date of award to March 31 2021.
+The period for placing call-ups against the Standing Offer shall be commencing from April 1, 2021 to March 31 2026.

 SP 4 CALL-UP LIMITATION